mirumee/django-images/README.md

 storages where checking for file's existence can either cost significant amounts of time or money (think Amazon S3).

+We've decided to only generate thumbnails on demand.
+When requesting an URL for a thumbnail that does not yet exist, you will receive an URL to a view that actually generates the thumbnail and then redirects the browser to the proper URL.

 We also force you to define all thumbnail options in Django settings so you don't accidentally end up with hundreds copies of the same image in 300×300, 303×301, 301×305 just because the template author was too lazy